Greeters & Ushers

 WHAT TO TELL PARENTS ABOUT CHILD CARE:

-- 11 a.m. features Nursery for babies through 4 years old, and Children’s Worship for the following:
+- 10:45 a.m. service features Nursery for babies through 4 years old, and Children’s Worship as follows:

 - Preschool Children, Pre-K – Kindergarten, are escorted by their Sunday School teachers to Preschool Worship in room 123.
 Parents should plan to pick up their children at either the Sunday School classroom if they are not staying for worship or at Preschool Worship, room 123, immediately after worship service concludes.